amitmse/in_Python_/Neural Network/README.md

 	dead neuron while back propagation.
 To fix this problem another modification was introduced called Leaky ReLu to fix the problem of dying neurons.
 It introduces a small slope to keep the updates alive.
 	ReLU overcomes the vanishing gradient problem in the multi layer neural network.
+	Rectified Linear Unit doesn't have the saturation problem where the output might get constrained beyond a limit.

 ![Function](https://github.com/amitmse/in_Python_/blob/master/Neural%20Network/ReLU.PNG)